 - Season Before Serving - Add salt as indicated when making the salad.
 You might need to add additional salt before serving.

-- Chill for Best Flavor – Let the salad sit in the fridge for at least an hour minutes to allow the flavors to blend.
+- Chill for Best Flavor - Let the salad sit in the fridge for at least one hour.

 Storage